ghusta/strutsspringdataexample/strutsspringdataexample/README.md

 ## Introduction

-This project is an example of how to use Struts 2, Spring 3, Spring Data JPA 1.0, JPA 2 (with Hibernate 3.5 as the JPA provider) and Maven to configure a web application.
-Spring release milestone 2 of its Spring Data JPA artifacts.
+This project is an example of how to use
+- Struts 2,
+- Spring 4,
+- Spring Data JPA 1.x,
+- JPA 2.1 (with Hibernate 5 as the JPA provider)
+- and Maven to configure a web application.

 To run the tests and application you will need Maven installed on your computer.

-To create the JavaDoc run mvn javadoc:javadoc.
-To view the JavaDoc refresh the target folder and navigate to target/site/apidocs and open index.html in a web browser.

 ## Project Configuration